MicrosoftDocs/win32/desktop-src/Midl/structure-and-union-attributes.md

 title: Structure and Union Attributes
 description: Use the switch\_\ attributes to specify the characteristic of a union in a remote procedure call.
 Use the ignore attribute to designate certain structure or union members as local to the client application. ms.assetid: e06e5184-fa92-4446-964b-d56d0e5f2872
+keywords:
-keywords: ["IDL MIDL , attributes, structure and union"]
+- IDL MIDL , attributes, structure and union ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Structure and Union Attributes